 - Not all ATS software is set up to scan a functional resume, so it’s crucial to be diligent about using keywords from the job description.

-Functional resume examples + template
+Functional resume template and examples

 Now that you know the functional resume’s definition and who should use the format, it’s time to focus on examples of functional resumes and get to filling out your resume with an easy-to-download functional resume template.